RonnellValdez/tomagachi/README.md

 # Tomagachi
 /*

-Description: This web app takes in the users name and creates a jabbagachi which has to be taken of in order for it to survive.
+Description: This web app takes in the users name and creates a jabbagachi which has to be taken care of in order for it to survive.

 REQUIREMENTS FOR TOMAGACHI
     1. has to have a physical creature/thing on the screen